Locations:

 What is hypnosis?

 Hypnosis, also called hypnotherapy, is a state of deep relaxation and focused concentration.
-It’s a type of mind-body medicine.
+It’s a type of complementary therapy.
+These are therapies you may receive along with typical medical or psychological treatments to manage conditions or issues.

 Advertisement